Freddie Noe

 Historical Context: Let’s rewind time a bit to give some context and color to this rising star in the Bourbon Whiskey industry, that is, Freddie (“Little Book”) Noe, IV.
-Freddie turns age 35 in 2023, and he had the same educational requirement from his father, that his father had from Freddie’s grandfather…you must attend and graduate from college.
+Freddie turns age 37 in 2025, and he had the same educational requirement from his father, which his father had from Freddie’s grandfather…you must attend and graduate from college.
 Consider it done!!!

 Rewinding through time, Freddie had and still has a wonderful, deep relationship with his father, Fred Noe.
-But Freddie also had a deep and very special relationship with his grandfather, Frederick Booker Noe II, who sadly passed away in 2014.
-Freddie was impressionably molded at a young age by his grandfather, “Booker” as he was known.
+But Freddie also had a deep and very special relationship with his grandfather, Frederick Booker Noe II, who sadly passed away in 2004.
+Freddie was impressionably molded at a young age by his grandfather, “Booker,” as he was known.

 Maturation and Development: Freddie gained valuable experiences and worked his way up through the Distillery, learning, growing, and professionally maturing his understanding and craft as a whiskey/bourbon distiller.
 During his various rotations in learning the distillery craft, Freddie spent a season of time in the Research & Development (aka “R&D”), a part of the Distillery’s many subdivisions.
 Freddie took a keen interest in the unique and “open range” opportunities of blending quality whiskeys together to strive for producing something special; in addition to what is already special, the historic depth and richness of taste that already defines Jim Beam bourbons and their flavored whiskeys.